C

 Solar Carbon Credits — The Overlooked Value-Add

 Rooftop solar doesn't just cut electricity bills and CBAM costs — it can also generate additional revenue from carbon credits.
 Thailand's T-VER (Voluntary Emission Reduction) system under TGO allows verified solar projects to issue carbon credits from clean electricity generated.
 The Cabinet has approved carbon credit futures trading on the exchange, and the tokenization framework improves liquidity.
 Thai voluntary carbon credits currently trade at 150-300 THB per tCO2e.
 What makes this especially compelling: benefits can be stacked — BOI tax savings + CBAM cost avoidance + carbon credit revenue, all from a single solar installation.
 Read the in-depth T-VER carbon credit revenue guide.
-Calculate your CBAM avoidance
+Calculate your CBAM avoidance.
+A clear example is energy-intensive export sectors such as seafood & fish processing factories shipping to the EU, which cut Scope 2 and earn carbon credits on top.

 T-VER carbon credits: 150-300 THB/tCO2e — stackable with BOI + CBAM avoidance